Card-Forge/forge/forge-gui/README.txt

 Toggling off Deck Conformance in Preferences now properly allows adding more than 4 cards to deck in editor

+- Extended foil card support -
+Forge now generates foil cards in booster packs, which will be apparent in sealed deck, booster draft, and quest modes.
+Also, foil cards are now correctly displayed in the deck editor including the new pile view mode.
+The display of foil overlay can be disabled in user preferences in case you dislike the visual foil effect.
+Please note that this option is visual only and does not affect the internal foil generation as such.
+Foil support is a work in progress and will be extended over time.

 Our Lawyers Made Us Do This:
 ----------------------------